jenkinsci/gitlab-branch-source-plugin/README.md

 We have a workaround for this.
 Jenkins will build the MRs from forked projects if the MR author is a trusted owner i.e. has `Developer`/`Maintainer`/`Owner` access level.
 More about it in the SCM Trait APIs section.

 As the web hook is now setup on your Jenkins CI by the GitLab server.
-Any push-events or merge-request events or tag events trigger the required build in Jenkins.
-Currently this feature is a work in progress and will be landing very soon. 🚀 Will be ready once [JENKINS-58593](https://issues.jenkins-ci.org/browse/JENKINS-58593) is fixed.
+Any push-events or merge-request events or tag events trigger the concerned build in Jenkins.

 ### Folder Organization